-4.0 Eligibility
+4. Eligibility

-For an EOI to be considered eligible, it must:
+For an EOI to be considered eligible it must:

 - have at least one partner representing industry (or the end-user of the research where appropriate). - include significant co-contribution of cash and in-kind (at a minimum 1:1).
-EOIs with a higher cash co-contribution will be viewed more favourably. - fit within one (or more) of the three investment themes: - Agriculture and food (including aquaculture) - Northern Australia health service delivery - Traditional Owner-led business development (in agriculture, food or health industries). - ensure the research impact falls within the northern Australian region (as shown in Appendix 2).
+EOIs with a high cash co-contribution will be viewed more favourably. - fit within one (or more) of the three investment themes: - Agriculture and food (including aquaculture) - Northern Australia health service delivery - Traditional Owner-led business development (in agriculture, food and/or health industries). - ensure the research impact falls within the northern Australian region (as shown in Appendix 2).

-Note: this does not preclude research conducted outside of Northern Australia, so long as the research has impact within the Northern Australia region.
+Note: this does not preclude research conducted outside of northern Australia so long as the impact resulting from the research has effect within the northern Australia region.

-5.0 Research alignment: 2020/21 CRCNA identified research priorities
+5. Research alignment: 2019/20 CRCNA critical research questions